scikit-hep/scikit-hep.github.io/pages/developers/style.md

 select = C,E,F,W,B,B9
 ```

-Here is the flake8 addition for precommit, with the `bugbear` plugin:
+Here is the flake8 addition for pre-commit, with the `bugbear` plugin:

 ```yaml
 - repo: https://gitlab.com/pycqa/flake8